chongyi-zheng/SMPLpp/README.md

   2. Regress joints from vertices.

-  3. Compute transformation matrix for each joints.
+  3. Compute transformation matrix for each joint.

   4. Linear Blend Skinning